shirish93/shirish93.github.io/_ideas/2024-03-15-BNKS-social-innovation.md

 ---
+author: shirish
+categories:
+- innovation
+- research
+- ideas
+- Kathmandu
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Boarding school can lead in innovative practices"
+title: Boarding school can lead in innovative practices
-author: shirish
-categories: [ innovation, research, ideas, Kathmandu ]
 ---

 Budhanilkantha school could do more to invest in innovation, and deploying existing innovation orgs it in real-world usecases.